What you can learn from a mouse about dealing with demons and fear

 Everyone has feelings

 The Gruffalo may be a monster and all the woodland animals may be afraid of him in "The Gruffalo" but when he is at home in his cave with his child, it's clear he's not so scary after all.
 How can you connect to your demons and learn what they are there to do for you?
-Your mind has initially created them to help you (your mind ALWAYS wants to help you).
-How have they helped you in the past?
-Do you still need them to protect you?
+Your mind has initially created them to help you (Life tip: your mind ALWAYS wants to help you, but this may not always be obvious.).
+How have these demons helped you in the past?
+Do you still need them NOW to protect you?

 Courage comes in many forms